Worship: Christianity

 In Christianity, a church service is a formalized period of communal worship, often but not exclusively occurring on Sunday (or on Saturday in the case of those churches practicing seventh-day Sabbatarianism).
 The church service is the gathering together of Christians to be taught the "Word of God" (the Holy Bible) and encouraged in their faith.
 Technically, the "church" in "church service" refers to the gathering of the faithful rather than to the building in which the event takes place.
 In Christianity, worship is reverent honor and homage paid to God.
 The New Testament uses various words to express the concept of worship.
 The word proskuneo - "to worship" - means to bow down (to Gods or to kings).

 Mass is the central act of divine worship in the Catholic Church.
 The Congregation for Divine Worship at the Vatican publishes a Directory on Popular Piety and the Liturgy.
-Roman Catholic devotions are "external practices of piety" which are not part of the official liturgy of the Catholic Church but part of the popular spiritual practices of Catholics.
+Catholic devotions are "external practices of piety" which are not part of the official liturgy of the Catholic Church but part of the popular spiritual practices of Catholics.
 They do not become part of liturgical worship, even if conducted in a Catholic church, in a group, in presence of a priest.

 Anglican devotions is private prayers and practices used by Anglican Christians to promote spiritual growth and communion with God.
 Among members of the Anglican Communion, private devotional habits vary widely, depending on personal preference and on affiliation with low-church or high-church parishes.